KeyValueSoftwareSystems/react-stepper/README.md

 ## Style Customizations

-All the default styles provided by this package are overridable using the `style` prop the below code shows all the overridable styles:
+All the default styles provided by this package can be overridden using the `style` prop the below code shows all the styles that can be overridden:

 ```jsx
 import React from 'react';